lsd-maddrive/zaWRka-project/world_creator/README.md

 # Gazebo sdf world creator
-These scripts allow to create Gazebo sdf world from gui.
+This package allow to create Gazebo sdf world from gui.

 ### How to create a world
 Firstly, you should install required packages:

-`. install.sh`
+`pip3 install -r requirements.txt`

 Then you should run the main script and configure the map as you like:

 `./start_creator.sh`

-After that you should consistently click on buttons `create json` and `create sdf from json`.

-### Description
+### Scripts description
 `world_creator.py` is the main script.
-It runs GUI.
+It runs GUI and parses arguments.

-`gui.py` the frontend of this program.
-They create main window, lables, buttons and sets callbacks.
+`gui.py` is the frontend of this program.
+It creates main window, lables, buttons, sets callbacks and allow to create json and world files.

 `converter.py` allows to convert frontend data to json format, load json data to frontend and to backend.

 `gazebo_sdf.py` is the backend of this program.
 It allows to create .world file from json file.

-`box.world` and `empty_world.world` are templates of object and empty world. `gazebo_sdf.py` required for these.

-`tests.py` is the test script that allows to create json.

-`data_file.json` is the example of json file.
+`data_structures.py` contains the basic type like Size2D and Point2D.

+`objects.py` contains objects like Wall, Box, Sign, Traffic light.

+`gazebo_objects.py` contains improved objects from objects.py which is using in gazebo_sdf.py.